hackclub/blot/README.md

 Create programmatic art in our web-based editor and submit it to the gallery and we'll send you a CNC machine which can make that art.
 Blot is a [**You Ship, We Ship**](https://github.com/hackclub/blot/tree/main?tab=readme-ov-file#you-ship-we-ship) project from [Hack Club](https://hackclub.com).

-> Must be a teenager or younger to receive a free machine but everything about Blot is open source and the online editor and drawing library can be freely used by anyone.
-We encourage all to submit to the gallery through PRs but will only send free machines to teenagers.
+> Everything about Blot is open source.
+The online editor and drawing library can be freely used by anyone, and we encourage all to submit to the gallery through PRs!
+However, you must be a teenager or younger to receive a free machine.

 <img width="600" alt="blot-white-bg" src="https://github.com/hackclub/blot/assets/27078897/e332631f-1232-4ac5-a573-57b0c570e980" />

 A piece of art made for Blot can be the first program you ever write, but it can also be a challenge for a master programmer.
 Check out some of the art made already in our [gallery](https://blot.hackclub.com/gallery).
 Every piece of art you see is actually a program.
 Many of them create unique pieces everytime the art is run.
-So you may be looking at an artwork which has never been seen before, even by the creator.
+You may be looking at an artwork which has never been seen before, even by the creator.

 # How It Works